lanl/sedacs/README.md

 ### `proxya`

 Proxya code as explained in the proposal.
-This proxy code should perform up to a full SCF optimization of the Density Mmatrix.
+This proxy code should perform up to a full SCF optimization of the density matrix.
 It is written in three different languages: Python, Fortran, and C.

 ### `gpu`